 One of the many things I love about late summer are the throngs of colorful, star-shaped flowers that pop up all over the landscape.
 Most of us are familiar with the yellow ones (sunflowers).
 But did you know that the same family also produces flowers in purple, red, pink and white?
 These plants are all part of the Aster family, Asteraceae, the largest and most diverse group in the plant kingdom.

 THE ASTER FAMILY STORY

 Gaillardia is a member of the aster family.

 Yes, they may look like one flower, but asters are actually composed of many, all fused onto a single flower head.
 Disc flowers are located in the center and ray flowers are found at the perimeter.
 The ray flowers are what we commonly refer to as petals.

 Leucanthemum (daisy) displaying both tubular and ray florets.

 The flower head of Globe Thistle contains no petal flowers.

 Scientists believe that the aster flower head, which also contains seeds and nutrients, helps the plants store energy during periods of drought.
 It also may contribute to their longevity.
 In my own experience, I’ve noticed that once established, my Aster family members like coneflower, daisy and blanket flower require very little water.
 And certainly the many roadside sunflowers, daisies and asters are living proof of these flowers’ remarkable survival ability.

 UNEXPECTED FAMILY MEMBERS

 Of course every family has its outliers, and the Aster family has a few.
 These include the food crops lettuce, chicory and globe artichokes.
 Notice the two types of flowers, both tubular and ray, on the mountain lettuce bloom below.

 TAKE THE ASTER FAMILY QUIZ!

-Despite all these variations, I still find the yellow asters the hardest to identify.
-At first glance, many of the flowers look alike.
+Despite all this variation, though, I still find the yellow asters the hardest to identify.
+At first glance, many of them look alike.
 But on closer inspection, their flowers are all slightly different.

 Below are some well-known Aster family members that bloom in late summer and early fall.
 Can you identify them?
 (For answers, please see below.)